thanasisk/thanasisk/README.md

 - 💬 Ask me about Cloud Security, Kubernetes and μservices.
 - 📫 How to reach me: https://akostopoulos.blog
 - 😄 Pronouns: he/him
+- Ask me about retrocomputing and reverse engineering as well.

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----